bhavanikay/fitness-finder.github.io/index.md

 ## Developer Guide

+### Description
+Fitness Finder is a website that UH students can use to find fitness-related activities as well as workout buddies in their area.
+Whether you are a beginner or a pro, Fitness Finder allows you to broaden your fitness horizons.
+The main focus of this website is to be able to create a community of students who are interested in furthering their fitness journeys and provide a safe space for them to connect with one another.
+Starting with creating a profile, users can list their skill level, fitness-related interests, general location,  a picture of themselves, as well as any additional details they might feel the need to include.
+Once their profile is created, users can create a group for a specific workout session or activity, post to existing groups, or scroll through groups they are interested in.
+From swimming to roller skating, users have the option of leaving their comfort zone and trying out something new, or honing the skills they already have with others.
+There is also the option of being matched up with a random workout buddy/group, in the “Random'' tab.
+Fitness Friends can be used as a networking tool in order to meet people with similar interests that a user hasn’t met before, as well as a way to try new activities that a user may not have thought was available to them.
+Any important events or workshops will be noted on the calendar.

 ### Application Design

 fitness finder is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
 Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Bowfolios.